-There are two sets of analog voltage outputs on the battery board that may be used to send isolated data back to remotely located recorders, PLC's, etc. Output #1 is used only for residual chlorine, and Output #2 can be used for temperature.
+There are two sets of analog voltage outputs on the battery board that may be used to send isolated data back to remotely located recorders, PLC's, etc. Output #1 is used only for residual ozone information, and Output #2 can be used for an additional residual ozone output channel, or it can be selected to output temperature information.